lerapela/lerapela/README.md

 - 😄 Pronouns: He

 ### ⚡ Fun Fact
-When I’m not deep into code, I’m usually teaming up with my dad on electrical and construction projects.
-It’s a different kind of problem-solving—but just as rewarding! 😄💡🏗️
+When I'm not deep into code, I'm usually teaming up with my dad on electrical and construction projects.
+It's a different kind of problem-solving—but just as rewarding! 😄💡🏗️

 ---